ojoaobrito/PythonTools/README.md

-It is just what it sounds like.
+Just what it sounds like.